St. Clare's Girls' School: Campus

 Annual Thanksgiving Mass, Variety Show, Talk, Seminar are mostly held in the School Hall.

 The chapel, which was one of the shooting sites for the romantic comedy All's Well, Ends Well, is located on the first floor.

 Song

-The school song was written in 1947 by Sr. St. Raphael, Sr. Elizabeth of Portugal and Sr. St. Bertha.
+The school song was written in 1947 by Sr. St. Raphael Sr. Elizabeth of Portugal and Sr. St. Bertha.
 Sr. Elizabeth of Portugal was the Principal at that time while the other two were taking their drop in school on mission.
 Sr. St. Raphael chose the melody of a flower song as the backbone.
 Sr. St. Bertha, the musician, helped with some modifications and rearrangements while Sr. St. Raphael herself and Sr. Elizabeth of Portugal filled in the words.

 And the school song, which lasts for 5:10 minutes, is classified as the longest school song in Hong Kong.

 Supportive measures

-To cater to students' diverse learning needs, there are small split classes in F.1 English, F.1 & F.5 Chinese, F.5 Mathematics and F.1-F.2 Integrated Humanities.
+To cater to students' diverse learning needs, there are small split classes in F.1-F.2 English, F.1, F.4 & F.5 Chinese, F.5 Mathematics and F.1-F.2 Integrated Humanities.
 There are also remedial classes and enhancement programs for Chinese, Mathematics and English in various forms.